GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 ---

 _&#42; These requirements apply to executive departments and agencies and their public websites.
-Check the specific law to see if it also applies to the judicial or legislative agencies or to intranets._
+Check the specific law to see if it also applies to the judicial or legislative agencies, or to intranets._

 _**The Federal Web Managers Council** recommends that government agencies use consistent link labels for common content found on government websites.
 These recommendations are based on industry standard link labels and a usability study of common government terms [usability study of common government terms](http://www.slideshare.net/DigitalGov/icgi-content-standards-usability-test-results "ICGI Content Standards: Usability Test Results, Content Managers’ Forum, July 15, 2004") (MS PowerPoint, 144 KB, 49 slides, July 2004)._